Can you use a propane stove indoors?

 Aside from adequate ventilation, a visual safety check of your appliance is a best practice when working with any gas, such as propane.
 Look through all the primary components, such as the valves and controls, hose connections, and stovetop burners and fuel ports.
 If signs of wear or damage are present, take steps to address them - such as contacting your local Ferrellgas dealer for additional guidance or to speak with a service technician.

 4. Have a Professional Check Your Stove Annually

-It’s also a good idea to have your propane-powered appliance checked by a professional at least once a year, as well as performing regular inspections for potential gas leaks.
+It’s also a good idea to have your propane-powered appliance checked by a professional at least once a year, as well as perform regular inspections for potential gas leaks.
 Though uncommon, it’s best to catch a potential leak before it begins.
 Along those lines, it’s always a good idea to have a carbon monoxide detector and a propane gas detector installed inside your home.
 These simple preventative measures can give you the peace of mind to fully enjoy your propane appliance and put to rest any question of “is it safe to use a propane stove indoors?”